Subjects

 - Diabetes, Insulins and Oral Hypoglycaemics

-- Understand the indications of the various classes of oral hypoglycaemic agents and insulin therapies and first aid advice to the diabetic patient (MET3B)
+- Understand the indications of the various classes of oral hypoglycaemic agents and insulin therapies and first aid advice to the diabetic patient

-- Apply BRAINS&AIMS when choosing, giving and monitoring the following medication for Hypoglycaemia: 50% Glucose; Glucagon (MET3B)
+- Know how to choose, give and monitor the following medication for Hypoglycaemia: 20% Glucose; Glucagon

 - Pharmacological Therapy - Child Health